telerik/winforms-docs/controls/editors/spineditor/working-with-radspineditor.md

 |__Hexadecimal__| Gets or sets a value indicating whether the RadSpinEditor should display the value it contains in hexadecimal format.|
 |__RadSpinElement.EnableMouseWheel__| Gets or sets a value indicating whether the user can change the value with mouse wheel.|

+>note **DecimalPlaces** is considered when you try to commit a new value to RadSpinEditor.
+That is why it is expected to round the value if less decimal places are specified than the contained in the value.

 # Events
 |Event|Description|